 If you work on a building site, you’ll know that your average radio just won’t cut it.
-A job site radio needs to be able to operate outdoors and is usually cordless or can be operated via a range of power outlets for ultimate versatility.
+A jobsite radio needs to be able to operate outdoors and is usually cordless or can be operated via a range of power outlets for ultimate versatility.
 That's why we did a research and find out the best jobsite radios that can keep you awake while working.

 There are several other things you may want to consider; for example, how is the radio powered - is it battery-operated, connected via a traditional AC outlet or does it connect to your power tools?
 Does it have Bluetooth connectivity to connect it to your smartphone, or a USB output so you can charge your devices on it?
 These are all important aspects to consider when you’re looking to buy a site radio, as some of the high-end options come with a myriad of useful features.